NeuJeans: Private Neural Network Inference with Joint Optimization of Convolution and FHE Bootstrapping: Preliminaries

 CKKS supports an arithmetic circuit $\mathcal{C}$ consisting of addition and multiplication on real and complex numbers.
-The server performs HE ops to evaluate $\mathcal{C}$ on user's input ciphertexts.
+The server performs HE ops to evaluate $\mathcal{C}$ on the user's input ciphertexts.
 HE ops can be represented as OpName(\cmsg, $x$) \text{$\rightarrow$} \ct{$\mathbf{m'}$}, where $x$ can be a ciphertext (e.g., HAdd/HMult: homomorphic add/mult between ciphertexts), a plaintext (PAdd/PMult), or a constant (CAdd/CMult).
-Finally, HRot homomorphically performs a cyclic rotation by an integer $r$ on the message elements, which can be represented as \ct{$(m_r, \dots, m_{\frac{N}{2}},m_1 \dots,m_{r-1})$}.
-We denotes HRot(\ct{$\mathbf{m},r$}) to as \ct{$\mathbf{m}<<r$} ($>>$ for the opposite direction).
-Among these basic HE ops, HMult and HRot takes 1--2 orders of magnitude longer computation time compared to the other basic HE ops on conventional platforms, thereby accounting for the majority of the execution time on most workloads.
-For a formal description of the RNS-CKKS scheme, which is an optimized version of CKKS, please refer to Appendix~\ref{app:rns-ckks}.
+Finally, HRot homomorphically performs a cyclic rotation by an integer $r$ on the message (msg) elements, which can be represented as \ct{$(m_r, \dots, m_{\frac{N}{2}},m_1 \dots,m_{r-1})$}.
+We denote HRot(\ct{$\mathbf{m}$}, $r$) to as \ct{$\mathbf{m}<\!<r$} and also \ct{$\mathbf{m}$}$<\!<r$ for convenience ($>\!>$ for the opposite direction).
+Among these basic HE ops, HMult and HRot take 1--2 orders of magnitude longer computation time compared to the other basic HE ops on conventional platforms, thereby accounting for the majority of the execution time on most workloads.
+For a formal description of the RNS-CKKS scheme, an optimized version of CKKS, please refer to the original paper~\cite{cheon_18_rns}.